slsa-framework/slsa/docs/how-to-orgs.md

 ---

 This is a quick-start guide for organizations that want to adopt SLSA.
-Your organization has two major responsibilities: choosing a SLSA level for your organization, and selecting tools that support your desired SLSA level.
+Your organization has two major responsibilities: choosing a target SLSA level for your organization, and selecting tools that support your desired SLSA level.

 ## Choosing your SLSA level